typedb/typedb-studio/README.md

 ### Run TypeQL Queries
 [![Log Output](./images/log_output_1.png)](./images/log_output_1.png)

-Studio sports a fully-featured, performant text editor including all the functionality one would expect from an editor (Undo/Redo, Find/Replace, etc.) It also includes syntax highlighting for TypeQL files (\*.tql).
+Studio's text editor comes equipped with rich developer tooling, like syntax highlighting for TypeQL files (\*.tql), with more advanced features currently under development.
 Studio's intuitive and self-explanatory interface enables a rapid, iterative workflow.

-TypeDB Studio brings session and transaction configuration to the forefront, providing greater visibility to the user about the state of the system; and crucially, allows for the running of any kind of TypeQL Query - Define, Insert, Match Aggregate, and so on, which was not possible in previous iterations of Studio.
-The results of these queries are printed to a Log Output window, which also features TypeQL syntax highlighting and fully-featured search.
+TypeDB Studio brings session and transaction configuration to the forefront, providing greater visibility to the user about the state of the system.
+Studio allows you to run any TypeQL query, pretty-printing results to the Log Output window which is easily searchable (and supports regex matching.)

 ### Graph Visualisation
 [![Graph Visualisation](./images/graph_vis_1.png)](./images/graph_vis_1.png)